LaunchCodeEducation/data-analysis/src/chapters/tableau-part4/studio.rst

 #.
 Make sure any filtering, group, or set information is easy to understand.
 #.
 If you want to explore fonts and colors, go right ahead.

-   A. Feel free to change the colors of any/all of your charts.

 Present Your Dashboard to the class and provide feedback to your classmates.
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-1. Share even if your group dashboard is not complete, we want to see your unique ideas.
+#.
+Share even if your group dashboard is not complete, we want to see your unique ideas.

 Submitting Your Work
 --------------------